mui/material-ui/docs/data/base/components/select/select.md

 ### Customizing the selected value appearance

-It is possible to customize the selected value display by providing a function to the `renderValue` prop.
+You can customize the selected value display by providing a function to the `renderValue` prop.
 The element returned by this function will be rendered inside the select's button.

 {{"demo": "UnstyledSelectCustomRenderValue.js"}}